RomanLut/hx-esp32-cam-fpv/README.md

 There is significant buffering when writing to SD (3MB at the moment) to work around the very regular slowdowns of sd cards.
 The quality of air unit recording is the same as on GS (no recompression is done).

-the size of JPEG images vary a lot dependiong on number of details in view.
-Adaptive quality adjustment is implemented.
-Quality is calulate to achieve frame sizes which fit available bandwidth.
+The size of JPEG images vary a lot dependiong on number of details in view.
+Adaptive JPEG compression level adjustment is implemented.
+Compression is adjusted to achieve frame sizes which fit into available bandwidth.

 The receiver is a Raspberry PI Zero 2W ...
 Pi4  with Realtek 8812au or AR9271 adapter in monitor mode.
 Two wifi adapters may work as diversity receivers if required.